EthanThatOneKid/ascii-game/README.md

         ```javascript
         [
           {
-            model, // instance of model class
+            model, // instance of Model class
             x, // x position in the display
             y // y position in the display
           }